kubeflow/community/wg-manifests/charter.md

 ## Scope

-We trivially (automatically) synchronize the application and dependencies manifests to then elaborately combine (configure)them for full platform experience.
+We simply (automatically) synchronize the application and dependencies manifests to then elaborately combine (configure)them for full platform experience.
 Providing a consistent and tested end-to-end multi-tenant experience is the most important task of the platform/manifests WG.
 To achieve this we maintain an extensive testing suite that covers most basic scenarios users would expect from a Platform for ML orchestration.
 We also provide the documentation regarding, but not limited to installation, extension, security and architecture to enable users to run their own ML Platform on Kubernetes.
 Users may choose to derive from platform/manifests to create so called distributions, which are opinionated to satisfy individual requirements.
-They may also choose to install individual components without the benefits of the platform.
+Users may also choose to install individual components without the benefits of the platform.

 ### In scope